HackerYou/HYFallBootcamp2014/General Documents/introduction.md

 * Go over the agenda for the day.
 * Discuss how everyone is feeling about their progress and respond to your feedback.

 Learning is a shared responsibility between you and the instructors so be vocal.
-If you need the instructor to slow down then say so.
+If you need the instructor to slow down or repeat something then say so.
 If you need help then say so.

 ## Time blocks
 The days are broken down into two time blocks: 10 am to 3 pm (includes lunch) and 3 pm to 6 pm.
 There will be a lesson or exercise planned for each time block.